ShivaniKhatri96/Notetaking-app/README.md

 - Created notes are saved and retrieved on next visit
 - It shows which user created a note
 - It allows only note's creator to edit and delete it
+- A note's creator is also allowed to make their note private which means other users can't see it

 ### Links used